bandlab/eslint-config-bandlab/README.md

 Our default export contains all our ESLint rules, including Angular.
 It requires `eslint` and `eslint-plugin-angular`.

-1. `npm install --save-dev npm install --save-dev eslint-config-bandlab eslint-plugin-angular eslint`
+1. `npm install --save-dev eslint-config-bandlab eslint-plugin-angular eslint`
 2. add `"extends": "bandlab"` to your .eslintrc

 ### eslint-config-bandlab/base